circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 ## Credential Flows

-The credential flows demonstrate use of a non-custodial credential and identifier wallet, but are easily adapted to hosted wallets and different flows.
+The credential flows demonstrate use of a non-custodial credential and identifier wallet, but are easily adapted to hosted wallets, combination crypto+identity wallets, and various variations on the described flow.
+See the wallet-bound variants of the [issuance](https://verite.id/verite/patterns/issuance-flow#issuance-flow) and [verification](https://verite.id/verite/patterns/verification-flow#verification-flow) flow sections elsewhere in the docs for context.

 ### Issuance Flow